maelstrom-software/maelstrom/doc/book/src/job-states.md

 # Job States

 Jobs transition through a number of states in their journey.
-These chapter explains those states.
+This chapter explains those states.

 ## Waiting for Artifacts